Building Trust in Teams: Factors to consider

 – Harold MacMillan

-You have to give trust to earn trust.
+You have to give trust to earn it.
 Don’t ask your team members to do something you are not willing to do yourself, and if you want them to trust you, then be sure to trust them in return.

 Ask yourself, what do you do that conveys to your team that you trust them?
 Better yet, ask yourself if there are things you do that convey distrust.
 That could be something worth thinking about!

-9. Time
+9. Give It Time

 Earn trust, earn trust, earn trust.
 Then you can worry about the rest.